Islamic Revolutionary Guard Corps: Economic activity

 IRGC first expanded into commercial activity through informal social networking of veterans and former officials.
 IRGC officials confiscated assets of many refugees who had fled Iran after the fall of Abolhassan Banisadr's government.
 It is now a vast conglomerate, controlling Iran's missile batteries and nuclear program but also a multibillion-dollar business empire reaching almost all economic sectors.
-Estimates of the fraction of Iran's economy that it controls through a series of subsidiaries and trusts vary from ten percent to over 50.
+Estimates of the fraction of Iran's economy that it controls through a series of subsidiaries and trusts vary from 10% to over 50%.

-The Los Angeles Times estimates that IRGC has ties to over one hundred companies, with its annual revenue exceeding $12 billion in business and construction.
-IRGC has been awarded billions of dollars in contracts in the oil, gas and petrochemical industries, as well as major infrastructure projects.
+The Los Angeles Times estimates that IRGC has ties to over 100 companies, with its annual revenue exceeding $12 billion in business and construction.
+The IRGC has been awarded billions of dollars in contracts in the oil, gas and petrochemical industries as well as major infrastructure projects.

 The following commercial entities have been named by the United States as owned or controlled by the IRGC and its leaders.